KisuZoid/Happen/CONTRIBUTING.md

 Let a fix for the current version (called "fix" and the branch ideally being named `fix/XYZ`) should target `release/*` and a fix for the former version (called "back" and the branch ideally being named `back/XYZ`) should target `back/*`.
-We will try to merge fixes into master branch but if that is a non-trivial task, we might ask you to create another PR for that.
+We will try to merge fixes into main branch but if that is a non-trivial task, we might ask you to create another PR for that.

 ## Inactive pull requests